Information for Students

 Borrowing is available to all members of the College.
 The self-service machine is just outside the Library Office.
 If you are having any difficulties with the self-service machine, please ask a member of Library staff.
 Up to ten items from Pembroke College Library may be borrowed at any one time.
 You may borrow items for the duration of one term or one holiday period.
 Books must be returned at the end of each loan period, but may be borrowed again immediately after.

-If you would like to borrow an item that is out on loan, you may recall it via iDiscover.
-Once you have found the item you are looking for, click through to the item page, click on "Request options", and follow the on-screen instructions to recall the book.
+If you would like to borrow an item that is out on loan, you may request it via iDiscover.
+Once you have found the item you are looking for, click through to the item page, click on "Request options", and follow the on-screen instructions to request the book.
 After the book has been returned to the Library, you will receive an email to your University account.
-You may collect the book from the Library office on the ground floor; books on hold will be kept for you for four days before being returned to the open shelves.
+You may collect the book from the Library office on the ground floor; books on hold will be kept for you for two days before being returned to the open shelves.

-Please be considerate of your fellow students and return recalled books promptly.
+If a book you have borrowed is requested, you will receive an email asking you to return it.
+Please be considerate of your fellow students and return requested books promptly.

-Books may not be left on tables but they may be reserved overnight on the ‘Reserved Book’ shelves provided in each Reading Room.
+Books should not be left on tables but they may be reserved for up to three days on the reserved book shelves provided in each Reading Room.
 Please put a reservation slip on top with your name and the day’s date.
-If the date is unaltered for three consecutive days the books will go back into circulation and the papers removed.
+Any books left on the reservation shelves after three days will be reshelved.

 Computers & Photocopying